sswslr58/Pythium/README.md

 # Hythonium
 A web browser based on Python PyQt5.
+It is fast and light.
+One web page costs about an average memory of 60 MB.
+It doesn't support HTML 5 Player.
 # How to conifg
 1.Put 'config.py' and 'hynium.py' or 'hynium.exe' in the same directory.
 If there is NO config.py, You can make one by yourself.

 2.Edit 'config.py'
 Edit it like Python.
 Make the content:

     config = {
-      "Key1": Value1,
-      "Key2": Value2,
+      "Key1": Value1,  # You can add some notes here.
+Let it start with '#' "Key2": Value2,
     }

-  'Keys' are all str objects.
+  The keys all must be str objects.

   Keys are: